Here are a few things to remember if this is your first time buying a condominium.

 So it’s your first time buying a condo, and you’re wondering where to start.
-Before you even begin, possibly the most important thing is understanding how buying a condo is different from buying a house.
+Before you even begin, the most important thing is understanding how buying a condo differs from buying a house.
 While several aspects of the process may seem very familiar, living in a condominium differs in several ways.
 And if you haven’t done this before, we’re here to help prepare you for what to expect.

 More to read: Steps to follow while selling your condo

 While some people may have mixed feelings about this shared experience, it has several advantages.
 The Association caters to any repairs required in the shared building or the grounds.
 It means that the Association handles expenses you would typically have to bear yourself if you were in a single-family house on behalf of the condo owners.